 Established in 1938, the district is composed of four elementary schools, two middle schools, and a high school.
 It has a student enrollment of approximately 5,000 and a budget of $135,629,641.

 By the Numbers: Academic Excellence and Exceptional Support Services

 - Ninety four percent graduation rate placed Pine Bush High School on U.S. News & World Report list of top high schools in the nation.

-- Thirty-two opportunities for students to earn college credits while still in high school.
+- Thirty opportunities for students to earn college credits while still in high school.

 - Twenty-one Academic Intervention Services teachers provide direct support to elementary and middle school students struggling with ELA and/or math.

-- Two Summer Academies serve approximately 50 middle school students who participate in cross-curricular activities, including a new summer engineering academy for eighth grade students.
+- Two summer academies – Agriculture and Human Rights – serve approximately 50 middle school students who participate in cross-curricular activities.
+In addition, there is a STEAM academy for outgoing eighth grade students.

-- Eight quality half-day pre-kindergarten classes serve 144 students, all of whom will attend kindergarten in the district.
+- Ten quality full-day pre-kindergarten classes serve 180 students, all of whom will attend kindergarten in the district.